StockSharp/AlgoTrading/API/4101-4200/4170_TDSGlobal_4/README.md

 ng) so it can be reused inside the platform without manual order plumbing.
 * Level1 data is required for trailing stop operation because the algorithm uses the best bid/ask quotes to move and trigger the virtual stop.
-* The package does not include a Python translation; only the C# strategy and multilingual documentation are provided.
+* Implementations are available in both C# and Python.